In Michigan, it is a felony.

 In addition, it is standard for the Judge to order anyone facing a DUI charge to NOT consume any alcohol, and required that he or she submit to breath and/or urine testing to ensure compliance.

 A 3rd offense DUI case follows the same process

 as any other DUI, except that, because a 3rd offense is a felony, following the arraignment, the first substantive proceeding, held in the district court, will be a probable cause conference.

 Under Michigan law, when someone is charged with any felony offense, the parties will first get together for a probable cause conference (sometimes called a “pre-exam” and often designated as a PCC).

-There can be multiple probable cause conferences, just like there can be multiple pre-trials.
-The only legal sticking point is that if these meetings will go beyond the 21 days within which a person is legally entitled to have his or her probable cause hearing (preliminary exam), he or she must agree to waive the 21 day requirement.
+The only potential legal concern, or "sticking point," is that if these meetings will go beyond the 21 days within which a person is legally entitled to have his or her probable cause hearing (preliminary exam), he or she must agree to waive the 21 day requirement.

 As I noted above, a probable cause hearing (preliminary exam) is held in VERY few 3rd offense DUI cases, primarily because they aren’t any kind of mini-trial, but merely a preliminary evaluation of the evidence.

 Technically speaking, if a person does decide to hold a probable cause hearing (preliminary exam), the prosecutor must present enough evidence to convince the district court Judge of 2 things: